 “Look, we have nothing left to give.
 The only thing left are our children.
 And since we have no future to offer them, we might as well sacrifice them to God and hope for the best.
 What else can we do, so that God will take our side?
 What is it He wants from us?”

 Try as we may, we can never out-give God, nor do we need to.
 He gave us His Son Jesus, and there is no paying for this precious gift either.
-The only thing God wants from us – and I believe you have already guessed it: Stay on track, my friend, do what is right, love mercy, and walk humbly before your God!
+The only thing God desires – and I believe you have already guessed it: Do what is right, my friend, stay humble and love mercy.